ThomChilds/arc/README.md

     .
-    ├── data                    # physical network data (.gml, .txt) ├── debugging               # folder for storing the reuslts of the simulations (.mat) ├── output                  # local folder for saving the plots produced by analysis scripts ├── references              # folder with papers describing the implemented methods ├── sandbox                 # folder with the .py scripts used for analysis ├── *_network_characterisation.py                   # for characterising the networks
+    ├── data                    # physical network data (.gml, .txt) ├── debugging               # folder for storing the reuslts of the simulations (.mat) ├── output                  # folder for saving the plots produced by analysis scripts ├── references              # folder with papers describing the implemented methods ├── sandbox                 # folder with the .py scripts used for analysis ├── *_network_characterisation.py                   # for characterising the networks